How do you react when you make a mistake?

 - What is this evaluation based on?

-Take my student for an example.
+Take my student as an example.
 When she said she was stupid, she based her evaluation on the mistakes she made.

 Her evaluation of herself is based on her belief systems, her worldview.
 It’s not necessarily the truth.
 When you ask someone else to evaluate intelligence, they might have a different set of measures.
 To another person, stupid might mean not thinking logically.
 For others who make their decisions based on emotions, they might not see themselves as stupid.